antoniogarrote/micrograph.js/README.md

 A detailed description of the library with some examples can be found <a href="http://antoniogarrote.github.com/micrograph.js/index.html">here</a>.
 JSDoc files for the project are available <a href="http://antoniogarrote.github.com/micrograph.js/doc/index.html">here</a>.

+For more documentation about the library internals and some performance data check the <a href="htpp://github.com/antoniogarrote/rdfstore-js">RDFStore-JS</a> project.

 ## License